Early Orthodontic care and functional appliance use:

 It is vital that all instructions during and after active orthodontic treatment are adhered to for this treatment to be successful.

 Your first 3 appointments for treatment are: Consultation, ($82.00) Record taking ($552.00) and Treatment plan (no charge).
-At this stage a letter will be sent with all information outlaying the treatment and costs involved.
+At this stage a letter will be sent with information outlaying the full treatment plan with both cost and time involved.